-Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
-Images should be 8.19 in. x 8.27 in. (or 20.80 cm x 21.00 cm).
-Authors should submit the cover image, along with a short, clear legend explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.
+Image files should be submitted as TIF, JPG, PNG, or EPS files (not PDF or PPT) with a resolution of at least 300 dpi for pixel-based images.
+Cover art should be 8.19 inches (20.80 cm) wide x 10 inches (25.4 cm) high at 300 ppi, and submission of "layered" artwork is encouraged.
+The journal's logo will obscure the top 2.5 inches (6.35 cm) of the image.
+Authors should submit the cover image, along with a short (<50-word), clear legend explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.

-If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Journal Covers question in ACS Paragon Plus.
+If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Supplementary Cover Art question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
-All art submitted for consideration for a supplementary cover will also be considered for a front cover.